Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Methodology

 \subsection{Overall Framework}

 \modelname{} aims to thoroughly transform SR into language modeling via behavior-tuned PLM.
 Precisely, we first need to represent the historical behavior sequences and items in textual formats.
-And then we treat the next item prediction task as a text generation task via PLM, which requires the model to directly generate the target item textual representation based on the text sequence of user historical behaviors.
+Then we treat the next item prediction task as a text generation task via PLM, which requires the model to directly generate the target item textual representation based on the text sequence of user historical behaviors.
 The overall framework of \modelname{} is in Figure~\ref{fig:model}.

-Specifically, we define the historical behavior sequence as $S=\{v_1,v_2...v_n\}$, where each item $v_i$ is associated with several textual attributes, e.g., title, brand, etc. First, at the item level, \modelname{} conducts a \emph{text$\rightarrow$item adaptation}: some textual attributes will be selected and orderly concatenated to obtain the item textual representation $R(v) =\{w_1,w_2...w_L\}$.
+Specifically, we denote $\mathcal{U}$ and $\mathcal{V}$ as the user and item sets.
+We define the historical behavior sequence as $S=\{v_1,v_2...v_n\}$, where each item $v_i$ is associated with several textual attributes, e.g., title, brand, etc. First, at the item level, \modelname{} conducts a \emph{text$\rightarrow$item adaptation}: some textual attributes will be selected and orderly concatenated to obtain the item textual representation $R(v) =\{w_1,w_2...w_L\}$.
 Next, at the sequence level, \modelname{} conducts a \emph{behavior sequence$\rightarrow$text sequence adaptation}: the behavior sequence will be converted into a text sequence $T = g(\{R(v_1),R(v_2)...R(v_n)\})$ with a prompt function $g(\cdot)$, which will be taken as the input of PLM for SR. Finally, the models are required to directly generate the recommended item textual representation based on $T$.

-Since PLMs are pre-trained on language modeling tasks and have a large gap with SR, we conduct a behavior-enhanced pre-training for PLM via a novel masked item text prediction task with multi-domain historical interactions, and then perform domain adaptation with fine-tuning.
+Since PLMs are pre-trained on language modeling tasks and have a large gap with SR, we conduct a behavior-enhanced pre-training for PLM via a novel masked item text prediction task with multi-domain historical interactions and then perform domain adaptation with fine-tuning.
 In this way, \modelname{} can effectively fuse (a) the common textual knowledge in the original PLMs, (b) the general behavioral pattern in behavior-enhanced pre-training, and (c) the domain-specific preferences in the target domain for better SR.